bramu/help.trusender.github.io/_articles/using-html-templates-in-vero.md

 ---
-title: Using HTML templates in Vero
+title: Using HTML templates with dynamic blocks
 description: Vero gives you the ability to bring your own template.
 Vero supports media queries and fully responsive HTML templates.
 categories:
 - email design